nedbat/scriv/docs/configuration.rst

 - tox.ini

-- changelog.d/scriv.ini
+- pyproject.toml

+- scriv.ini in the fragment directory ("changelog.d/" by default)

-In any of these files, scriv will read settings from a section named either ``[scriv]`` or ``[tool.scriv]``.
+In .ini or .cfg files, scriv will read settings from a section named either ``[scriv]`` or ``[tool.scriv]``.

+A .toml file will only be read if the tomli or tomllib modules is available.
-If the ``[toml]`` extra is installed, then scriv will also read settings from pyproject.toml, in the ``[tool.scriv]`` section.
+You can install scriv with the ``[toml]`` extra to install tomli, or tomllib is available with Python 3.11 or greater.
+In a .toml file, settings will only be read from the ``[tool.scriv]`` section.

+All of the possible files will be read, and settings will cascade.
+So for example, setup.cfg can set the fragment directory to "scriv.d", then "scriv.d/scriv.ini" will be read.

 Settings Syntax
 ===============

-Settings use the usual ".ini" syntax, but with some extra features:
+Settings use the usual syntax, but with some extra features:

 - A prefix of ``file:`` reads the setting from a file.